datapane/datapane/docs/docs/tutorials/datapane-cloud/workspaces/managing-members.md

 2. **Editor**: all permissions of viewer, plus creating reports and scripts
 3. **Admin**:  all permissions of editor, plus settings, member management and billing
 4. **Analyst**: can run apps (dynamic reports) but can't create reports or apps via the API.
 This role is only available for Enterprise users.

-The default Project is automatically created by the server and is for internal members.
-If you need to invite an external collaborator for a specific report, see the section on [projects](/concepts/datapane-enterprise/authentication-and-sharing/#projects).&#x20;

 ### Advanced